Emrio/bouncer/README.md

 - `port`: The port where the request will be bounced to.
 This property is **mandatory**
 - `allowHttps`: Tells the bouncer if HTTPS requests for this domain can be bounced.
 This property only applies when HTTPS is configured.
 Default is `false`
 - `forceHttps`: Tells the bouncer if the HTTP request should be redirected to HTTPS requests.
 This property only applies when HTTPS is configured.
-Default is `false`
+Defaults to `false`
 - `default`: If a request doesn't match with any host, bounce the request to the last host with this property set to true.
-If no host is set as default, the bouncer will reply with `404: Unknown host`.
+If no host is set as default, the bouncer will reply with a 404 response.
 Default is `false`

 You can add multiple hosts like so:
 ```json